Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

-The formal power series in one variable $h \in z^2\mathbb{K}[[z]]$ appearing in~\eqref{SolKVII} is called the \defn{Duflo function}.
-This function is uniquely determined by a given KV solution $F$~\cite{AET10}, and is essential data when one aims to glue, or compose, KV solutions.
-We denote by $\solkv(n)$ the set of all KV solutions of type $(0,n+1)$, or equivalently, KV solutions of arity $n$.
-We often refer to elements of $\solkv(2)$ as ``classical KV solutions'', in cases when we need to contrast KV solutions of arity 2 with their higher-arity generalizations.
+The formal power series $h \in z^2\mathbb{K}[[z]]$ appearing in~\eqref{SolKVII} is called the \defn{Duflo function}.
+It is uniquely determined by a given KV solution $F$~\cite{AET10}, and it plays an essential role in composing KV solutions.
+We write $\solkv(n)$ for the set of KV solutions of type $(0,n+1)$, or equivalently, of arity $n$.
+When it is useful to distinguish the case $n=2$ from its higher-arity analogues, we refer to elements of $\solkv(2)$ as \defn{classical KV solutions}.

-The existence of KV solutions first appeared in \cite{AM06}.
-In \cite{AT12}, the authors gave an alternative proof of the existence of KV solutions of type $(0,2+1)$ by exploring the relationship between the associativity of the Baker--Campbell--Hausdorff series: and Drinfeld associators.
-In particular, if $F\in\TAut_2$ satisfies \eqref{SolKVI}, we have:
+The existence of classical KV solutions was first established in \cite{AM06}.
+In \cite{AT12}, Alekseev and Torossian gave an alternative proof for solutions of type $(0,2+1)$ by exploiting the relationship between Drinfeld associators and the associativity of the Baker--Campbell--Hausdorff series: